 The choice depends on the intended use.
 Typical vehicles are cars, vans, trucks or e-vehicles, but company bikes or special vehicles can also be part of the fleet.
 Low operating costs, suitable charging or transport capacity and long-term cost-effectiveness are important.

-Only with software.
-Manual management is error-prone, confusing and legally risky.
-Digital fleet management software, such as Fleethouse, can optimize vehicle use, maintenance and costs.
+Digital fleet management software, such as Fleethouse, can be used to optimize vehicle usage, maintenance and costs.
 Continuous maintenance, fuel management and the use of telematics systems improve efficiency.

 Companies must ensure that their vehicles are roadworthy and that owner liability obligations are complied with.
 Data protection guidelines play a role in GPS tracking, and commercial drivers are subject to driving and rest periods.
 Those who ignore these requirements risk high penalties and liability problems – legally compliant fleet management is therefore essential.